faridv/rock-paper-scissors/readme.md

 * Each time you save the game, it overwrites the previous one.
 * You can reset the game and start a new one.

-### Future Improvements

-If I had more time, there would be many things to add to the project.
-For example, saved game data can easily be manipulated by users.
-The best approach is to store the game data in a database and use a Rest API.

-Given the short time required to complete this project, I could only implement the browser version of the game.

-I didn't use any frameworks, libraries, etc., because the instructions didn't mention any.

-Please feel free to contact me if you have any questions.